You can find some of the best grocery deals in the least likely places, and that’s still the case with the pandemic happening all around us.

 9. Get milk at drugstores like CVS.

 First things first, find a CVS near you.
-They should be open even with the pandemic, plus you can shop Rx and essentials with free delivery or through Instacart.
+CVS offers more than just in-store shopping; you can also shop Rx and essentials with free delivery or through Instacart.

 Now on to how you can save: Although the regular price tends to be higher than what you’d find at a grocery store, CVS often offers sale prices and ExtraBucks promotions that can be stacked with regional newspaper coupons.